lab10-coop/streaming-token-contracts/README.md

 ## About

-This repository contains example implementations of Streaming Tokens (TODO: link to proposed standard).
+This repository contains example implementations of the **Streaming Token Standard** proposed in [EIP-2100](https://github.com/ethereum/EIPs/issues/2100).

 ## Background